Pattern hair loss: Hormones and genes

 Also, crosstalk occurs between androgens and the Wnt-beta-catenin signaling pathway that leads to hair loss.
 At the level of the somatic stem cell, androgens promote differentiation of facial hair dermal papillae, but inhibit it at the scalp.
 Other research suggests the enzyme prostaglandin D2 synthase and its product prostaglandin D2 (PGD2) in hair follicles as contributive.

-These observations have led to study at the level of the mesenchymal dermal papillae.
+These observations have led to a study at the level of the mesenchymal dermal papillae.
 Types 1 and 2 5α reductase enzymes are present at pilosebaceous units in papillae of individual hair follicles.
-They catalyze formation of the androgen dihydrotestosterone from testosterone, which in turn regulate hair growth.
+They catalyze the formation of the androgen dihydrotestosterone from testosterone, which in turn regulate hair growth.
 Androgens have different effects at different follicles: they stimulate IGF-1 at facial hair, leading to growth, but can also stimulate TGF β1, TGF β2, dickkopf1, and IL-6 at the scalp, leading to catagenic miniaturization.
 Hair follicles in anaphase express four different caspases.
 Significant levels of inflammatory infiltrate have been found in transitional hair follicles.
 Interleukin 1 is suspected to be a cytokine mediator that promotes hair loss.

 The fact that hair loss is cumulative with age while androgen levels fall as well as the fact that finasteride does not reverse advanced stages of androgenetic alopecia remains a mystery, but possible explanations are higher conversion of testosterone to DHT locally with age as higher levels of 5-alpha reductase are noted in balding scalp, and higher levels of DNA damage in the dermal papilla as well as senescence of the dermal papilla due to androgen receptor activation and environmental stress.